 - Include your name on the top of each page.

-Faculty selects the candidates for interviews in late January.
+Faculty selects the candidates for interviews in late February.
 An in-person interview is recommended, but telephone interviews may be undertaken where necessary.
-Admissions decisions will be made in early March 2013.
+Admissions decisions will be made in March 2014.
 For those students who do not satisfy the prerequisite of AIS 100 Introductory Financial Accounting or equivalent (as determined by our faculty), a summer course prior to the start of your fall semester will be available here on campus.